curvefi/curve-external-integrations/README.md

 ## Adding an integration to the list

+Conditions the project must meet in order to be added to the list of integrations:

+1. It must fit the ["Curve integration" definition](https://github.com/curvefi/curve-external-integrations/tree/main#curve-integrations)
+2. It must be live

 Easy two-step process for your app/tool to appear on Curve's websites:

 1. You'll need to upload the app/tool's logo to the [`curve-assets` repo](https://github.com/curvefi/curve-assets/tree/main/platforms) (submit a PR there, we'll be notified and will review and merge it).
 Either an SVG image, or a PNG/JPG of at least 200x200 and at most 500x500 px.